 When someone tells you to expand or leave your comfort zone or that great things never came from comfort zones, they are telling you to have the courage to try new things.
 Most international students will probably agree that it was scary at first to leave their family, friends, and the comforts of home to study in a new country.
 But exploring and growing on an international campus can make your learning adventure all the more rewarding and help you grow more confident and find purpose.

-Zequn “Sylar” Liu, senior student services advisor at Auburn Global, used his international education to find growth outside his comfort zone — and guides other international students to do the same.
+Zequn “Sylar” Liu, student community coordinator in the Shorelight marketing department, used his international education to find growth outside his comfort zone — and guides other international students to do the same.

 Finding Your Community Takes Courage